top of page

 Office : Tiernan Hall 423C, TEL : 973-642-4059

-This is Dr. Satoshi Inoue's Web Site.
+Welcome to Dr. Satoshi Inoue's Website.
 I study solar plasma physics.
-My primarily interests are numerical modelings of the solar coronal magnetic fields, solar flares and CMEs, and nonlinear magnetohydrodynamics of solar plasma, and also astronomical plasma.
-I received Ph.D. degree from Hiroshime University.
-After experiences of several years in Japan, Korea and Germany, I am leading Solar MHD Group at Center for Solar-Terrestrial Research (CSTR), New Jersey Institute of Technology (NJIT)
+My primarily research interests include numerical modeling of solar coronal magnetic fields, solar flares and CMEs, as well as nonlinear magnetohydrodynamics of solar plasma, and astrophysical plasmas.
+I received Ph.D. from Hiroshime University.
+After several years of reserach experience in Japan, Korea and Germany, I am currently leading Solar MHD Group at Center for Solar-Terrestrial Research (CSTR), New Jersey Institute of Technology (NJIT), where I serve as an assistant professor in Physics Department.

 If you are interested in working with me as a graduate student, please feel free to contact me !